tomvit/Feed-Tables/README.md

 the header field names expicitly when creating the parser.

-To create the `ListFeed` parser you need to use the List feed url https://spreadsheets.google.com/feeds/list/0AoooUkEfVrhldEpRekRVakVYWmJ2U2Z4SFBVZ0M1Nnc/od6/public/basic?alt=json when retrieving the spreadsgeet data and the following code
+To create the `ListFeed` parser you need to use the List feed url https://spreadsheets.google.com/feeds/list/0AoooUkEfVrhldEpRekRVakVYWmJ2U2Z4SFBVZ0M1Nnc/od6/public/basic?alt=json when retrieving the spreadsheet data and the following code

 ```js
 var table = new ft.ListFeed(data, ["name", "street", "city"]);